asensionacher/cs2-tournament-discord-bot/README.md

 - [ ] Adding a `league-system` instead of `swiss-system` before elimination stage.
 - [ ] Adding more teams, now only 16 teams can be added.
-- [ ] Make a channel with top scorers.
-- [ ] Create a table per game with game_map and game stats.

 ## How to use